Midwife in the Tire Swing

 “She turned you in.”

 “August 6, 1930.
 I can read it as if it were yesterday.
 Time comes and goes, Sister Joyful.
 In an astral plane it expands and contracts on a whim.
 To me, it was only yesterday.
 Or today.
 I can till smell sweet Nikki’s perfume, Chanel No. 5.
 I was famous as a fancier of chorus girls and fine dining—all the good things life has to offer.
 We had just exited Billy Haas’s chophouse on West 45th Street in Midtown.
 A cab—one of the Checker wide-bodies—came spinning around the corner.
 There was a cop on the running board.
-The taxi screeched to a stop and out popped Hizzoner the Mayor.
+The taxi screeched to a stop and out popped Hizzoner the Mayor, who hustled into the restaurant.
 Nikki slid into the cab and we headed for what I thought to be an evening at the theater.
 To my surprise there were two men already in the car.
 One, on the jump seat, was a copper—a police sergeant I knew from mayor James J. Walker’s bodyguard.
 Hizzoner the Mayor was a frequenter of Broadway theatre and the upper-class speakeasies like the Central Park Casino, much as was I. The other was a hooligan of the race track sort, checkered suit, a prison pallor and brass knuckles prominently displayed.
 The hooligan introduced himself as Schottke and flexed his fist around the brass knucks.
 The last thing I remember was Nikki batting those wedgewood blue eyes at me as she teased a spit curl with her little finger.
 I suspected nothing.
 When I awakened we were in Brooklyn—Coney Island.”